Menu

 His range of recordings is impressive, above all in the field of opera.
 Since 2022, three CDs have been released with singers of the calibre of Sondra Radvanovsky (The Three Queens, Pentatone), Nadine Sierra (Made for opera, Deutsche Grammophon), Javier Camarena (Signor Gaetano, Pentatone) and Jessica Pratt (Delirio, Tancredi Records).
 The DVD of Mascagni’s opera L’amico Fritz (Dynamic, 2023) with the Orchestra del Maggio Musicale Fiorentino, and Donizetti’s Il Diluvio Universale (Dynamic, 2024) as well as the CD of I puritani (Euroarts, 2024) also received critical acclaim.

 On 2nd June 2024 he was appointed Cavaliere al merito della Repubblica Italiana by the Italian President, Mattarella.
-On 1st June 2025 he will perform at the Quirinal Palace in the presence of the President and the highest State authorities, conducting the Teatro di San Carlo orchestra in the traditional Republic Day concert, which will be broadcast live on Rai 1.
-Continuing in both an artistic and institutional capacity, on 24th July he will once again lead the San Carlo orchestra, this time in Yerevan, Armenia, as part of the international celebrations for ‘Neapolis 2500’.
+On 1st June 2025 he conducted a concert at the Quirinal Palace in the presence of the President and the highest State authorities, leading the Teatro di San Carlo Orchestra in the traditional Republic Day concert, which was also broadcast live on Rai 1.